 If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of Consequences was based, the UIM shall reinstate the original Consequences.
-If the UIM decides to reinstate suspended Consequences or decides not to reinstate is an element of the anti-doping rule violation (e.g., Article 2.5, 2.7, 2.8, 2.9 or 2.11) or an element of a particular sanction (e.g., Article 10.2.1) or a range of Ineligibility is already provided in an Article based on the Athlete or other Person's degree of Fault 1 suspended Consequences, that decision may be appealed by any Person entitled to appeal under Article 13.
+If the UIM decides to terinstate suspended Consequences or decides not to reinstate to reinstate suspended Consequences or decides not to reinstate.

-^{52 [}Comment to Article 10.7.1: The cooperation of Athletes, Athlete Support Personnel and other Persons who acknowledge their mistakes and are willing to bring other anti-doping rule violations to light is important to clean sport.]
+^{62 [}Comment to Article 10.7.1: The cooperation of Athletes, Athlete Support Personnel and other Persons who acknowledge their mistakes and are willing to bring other anti-doping rule violations to light is important to clean sport.]